climatepolicyradar/website/src/routes/jobs/python-engineer-1.md

 ## Interview process

-**Stage 1:** Interview with CTO – 45 min.
+**Stage 1:** Interview with CEO – 45 min.

 Get to know each other, high-level technical chat and chance for you to ask questions

 **Stage 2:** Technical Task – 3-hour task to complete at home.

-You’ll be given some climate policy data and asked to build a REST API.
+You’ll be given some climate policy data and asked to complete a programming task.

 **Stage 3:** Final Interview – 1.5 hours

-Technical Interview with CTO and Senior Engineer - 45 min.
+Technical Interview with CEO and Senior Engineer - 45 min.
 Run through of tech task and discussion.

 Conversation with CEO – 45 min.
 Alignment with our mission, culture, values, and any questions you have.